123 Reg and GDPR: Frequently asked questions

 Office 365: All office 365 data is stored by Microsoft.
 Please see this guide on the Microsoft website for more information.

-Cloud backup: For UK-based cloud backup customers, your data is stored in a UK data centre.
+Cloud backup: For cloud backup customers, your data is stored in a secure, fast and reliable data centre.

 What is 123 Reg’s data policy?